 - Lessons are short and quick

 Duolingo is free to use, but it’s important to note that it has quite a few ads.
 If this doesn’t bother you, then you can work your way through the entire course without paying anything.
-You can subscribe to Duolingo Plus for $12.99 per month to get rid of ads, but I don’t really think it’s worth it.
+You can subscribe to Super Duolingo for $12.99 per month to get rid of ads, but it may not be worth it.

 When you use an app to learn Indonesian, you can study whenever and wherever you want.
 They provide convenience that traditional classes can’t offer.
 Language apps are usually more engaging than textbooks and more formal courses, too.
 They have different activities and games to help you remember what you’ve learned, and the lessons are usually short and easy to complete in just a few minutes.
 You can also study the topics that are important to you and get personalized help to improve more quickly.